FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Experiments

 \textbf{Comparison of State-Of-The-Art:} To better demonstrate the superiority of our FastTrackTr, we employed nearly all available data augmentations and used larger image sizes.
-Tables \ref{result_dancetrack}, \ref{result_SportsMOT}, and \ref{result_MOT17} respectively showcase the maximum tracking performance of FastTrackTr on DanceTrack, SportsMOT, and MOT17 benchmark.
+Tables \ref{result_dancetrack}, \ref{result_MOT17} ,\ref{result_SportsMOT}, \ref{result_visdrone} and \ref{result_bdd100k} respectively showcase the maximum tracking performance of FastTrackTr on all benchmarks.
 Similar to many previous works \cite{zhou2020tracking,zhang2023motrv2,gao2023memotr,zeng2022motr}, we utilized the CrowdHuman \cite{shao2018crowdhuman} dataset for data augmentation on MOT17 and DanceTrack.
 It is important to note that although our method still does not outperform CNN-based models on the MOT17 benchmark, the underlying reason remains the well-discussed issue: for transformer models, the amount of data in the MOT17 dataset is too limited.
 Nevertheless, our method has surpassed all previous transformer-based approaches.
 This indicates that our method performs better even when the dataset images do not allow for sufficient training of the model, suggesting that our approach has potential for practical application in real-world settings, rather than being confined mostly to academic research like previous transformer methods, with few exceptions.
+And, We also provide various datasets and visualization results verified on physical objects, as shown in Fig. \ref{visual_result}.